m4ttsch/omscs-notes-notes/computer-networks/traffic-engineering.md

 ![](https://assets.omscs.io/F3902EA4-D8E3-415B-9F3F-CD382D9A60CF.png)

-Jellyfish’s approach is to construct a random graph at the Top of Rack (ToR) switch layer.
+Jellyfish's approach is to construct a random graph at the Top of Rack (ToR) switch layer.

 Every ToR switch `i` has some total number of ports `k_i`, of which it uses `r_i` to connect to other ToR switches.
 The remaining `k_i - r_i` ports are used to connect servers.